-Mount Molloy represents a major historic VHMS copper deposit with significant historic open cut and underground workings.
-Work completed to date has focussed on testing in the vicinity of the historic mine site and this area has only been tested to shallow depths.
+Mount Molloy is a major historic VHMS copper deposit with significant historic open cut and underground workings.
+Exploration completed by previous explorers has focussed on testing in the vicinity of the historic mine site and this area has only been tested to shallow depths.
 A number of geochemical and geophysical targets have been defined and remain untested by drilling.
 In addition, a large part of the 3 kilometre prospective corridor remains relatively untested.

 Ballymore intends to undertake a detailed evaluation of the mineralised corridor on a regional scale as well as testing potential extensions to known mineralisation associated with the Mount Molloy mine.
-Planned work includes prospecting, mapping, rock chip sampling and a regional multi-element soil sampling program to test the mineralised corridor.
-An IP survey is also planned to test for blind extensions to the known mineralisation and define drilling targets in the near term.
+Planned work in H1 2023 includes prospecting, mapping, rock chip sampling and a regional multi-element soil sampling program to test the mineralised corridor.
+An IP survey may also be completed to test for blind extensions to the known mineralisation and define drilling targets in the near term.